 Photo by Capture Thirteen Photography

-There are a lot of specialties that go into wedding photos to fully capture the memories.
+There are a lot of specialties that go into wedding photos to fully capture the memories from your North Georgia wedding.
 You want to make sure you work with an experienced wedding photographer so they know the flow of the day and will take care of all the photos.

 First Touch - An option to the First Look is to stand around a corner, on either side of a door or back to back so you don't see each other but can still talk and hold hands.
 Couples use this as an opportunity to pray together, share love notes or just talk for a few moments.